 1) Their active growing stage is during cooler periods.
 During hotter periods, they are dormant and very sensitive to extreme heat.

-2) Sedums propagate by stem cuttings.
+2) Sedums propagate freely by fallen leaves as well as by seeds and stem cuttings.
 They spread quickly on the ground.
 Sedums typically have shallow root systems and grow best when crowded in groups.

 3) Sedum succulents thrive in gritty, inorganic soil mixes.
 Never let the soil become waterlogged and make sure your pots always have a drainage hole.